patricksavalle/api-zaplog/README.md

       POST http://localhost:8080/Api.php/sessions/your@urlencoded.email/http%3A%2F%2Flocalhost%3A8080%2FApi.php%2F2factor%2F

-  if SMTP is not yet configured the method response will contain the 2-factor code for use in:
+  if SMTP is not yet configured the method response will contain the 2-factor code (unsafe) for use in:

       GET http://localhost:8080/Api.php/2factor/<2factorcode>